 Phi Alpha Theta at Yale is an undergraduate honor society whose purpose is to promote the study of history.
 The group aims to bring together students, teachers, and writers of history for a wide variety of intellectual and social exchanges during the academic year.
 Through these activities, the organization supports historical inquiry, research, publication, good teaching, and the exchange of ideas among those with historical interests.

 All events and activities are organized by the group’s membership.
-Contact the Phi Alpha Theta at Yale President Joe Murphy (joe.murphy@yale.edu) for more information about upcoming events.

 STUDENT LEADERSHIP

-FACULTY LEADERSHIP
+(FACULTY LEADERSHIP

 Sergei Antonov, Department of History